marble94/flixtrackr/README.md

-# flixtrackr
+# FlixTrackr

-A flutter app to track watched tv shows or movies and to view availability on streaming websites.
+A flutter app to track watched tv shows or movies and to view availability on streaming platforms.